navis-org/fafbseg-py/docs/examples/merge_neuron.rst

   x = pymaid.get_neuron(267355161, remote_instance=auto)

-Get the neuron's annotations so that they can be merged too
+Get the neuron's annotations so that they can be merged too:

 .. code-block:: python